fastapi-practices/fastapi_best_architecture/README.md

 ## Pseudo three-tier architecture

-The mvc architecture is a common design pattern in python web, but the three-tier architecture is even more fascinating.
+The mvc architecture is a common design pattern in python web, but the three-tier architecture is even more fascinating

 In python web development, there is no common standard for the concept of three-tier architecture, so we'll call it a pseudo three-tier architecture here

+But please note that we don't have a traditional multi-app structure (django, springBoot...)
+If you don't like this pattern, use templates to transform it to your heart's content!

 | workflow       | java           | fastapi_best_architecture |
 |----------------|----------------|---------------------------|